Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

 How can I manage infant thrush?

-- Feed your infant with a cup, spoon, or syringe instead of a bottle if you think he has severe mouth pain.
-He may not want to take the bottle if he has pain.
+- Feed your infant with a cup, spoon, or syringe instead of a bottle if you think he or she has severe mouth pain.
+Your child may not want to take the bottle if he or she has pain.

 - Wash the nipples from your infant's bottles and pacifiers in hot water or dishwasher after each use.